rvsrvs/jasdev.github.io/_posts/2016-8-18-monthly-checkins.md

 ![](http://i.imgur.com/FZa6L4h.png)

 This is one of the [habits](https://twitter.com/jasdev/status/748332315433144320) that has kept me happy.
 Shiva and Ashoka, here's to the next 1000 checkins!

 If you're reading this post and want to try monthly check-ins, let’s make it happen! 🚀

 ---

+## Footnotes:

-<sup>1</sup>: Adjusting on Februarys of course
+[^1]: Adjusting on Februarys of course